Parametric Shortest Paths in a Linearly Interpolated Graph

 Then, we can consider the two cost functions $\cost{\lambda}{\shortest{s}} $ and $\cost{\lambda}{\shortest{t}}$.
 So long as their slopes are not equal, we can solve for their intersection point $r$.

-Then, in \algtwolnref{findle}{nextpath-left}{nextpath-right}, we compute $\shortest{r}^L$ and $\shortest{r}^L$ using a modification of Dijkstra's algorithm selecting among all shortest paths one that minimizes (or maximizes) the slope of the associated cost function depending on which interval ($[s,r]$ or $[r,t]$ respectively) we subsequently analyze.
+Then, in \algtwolnref{findle}{nextpath-left}{nextpath-right}, we compute $\shortest{r}^L$ and $\shortest{r}^R$ using a modification of Dijkstra's algorithm selecting a single distinct shortest path that minimizes (or maximizes) the slope of the associated cost function depending on which interval ($[s,r]$ or $[r,t]$ respectively) we analyze.
 This is done in $\Theta(|E| \log |V|)$~time.
-For full details, see \appendref{mod-dij}.
+For full details, see the full version~\cite{sriraman2026parametric}.

-Finally, if $\cost{r}{\shortest{r}} = \cost{r}{\shortest{s}}$, then $r$ is the unique breakpoint in $[s,t]$, and~$\shortest{s}$ is optimal on $[s,r]$ while $\shortest{t}$ is optimal on $[r,t]$.
+Finally, if $\cost{r}{\shortest{r}} = \cost{r}{\shortest{s}}$, then $r$ is the unique breakpoint in $[s,t]$, and $\shortest{s}$ is optimal on $[s,r]$ while $\shortest{t}$ is optimal on $[r,t]$.
 If instead $\cost{r}{\shortest{r}} < \cost{r}{\shortest{s}}$, then we discover a new shortest path in the lower envelope.
 Then, we recursively apply the procedure to the two resulting intervals $[s,r]$ and $[r,t]$ in \lnref{findle}{recurse}.